inianantony/git_knowledge/README.md

 `> git add laptops.txt` this will delete the `laptops.txt` from index as well.

 `> git mv laptops.md laptops.md` command does the above operations automatically and stages them ready for commiting.

+# Git Reset

+Reset moves the current branch to other commit, and optionally copies data from repository to other areas

+- `--hard` will copy files from repository to index and staging area.
+- `--mixed` will copy files from repository to the index
+- `--sodt` will only change the repository and leave the other two areas untouched.